Your #1 goal with cold outreach is to build relationships and increase sales. But open rates don’t help you measure either of those.

 - Keep lemwarm on at all times to boost your deliverability.

-And if your emails are landing in spam with lemwarm on it just means that lemwarm is doing it’s job and is taking them out of the spam folder, boosting your deliverability.
+If your emails are landing in spam even with lemwarm ON, it just means that lemwarm is doing its job which is taking them out of the spam folder and boosting deliverability.
 If you turn it off you will see a drop in your deliverability!

 Remember, the main goal of open rates is to know more about deliverability.
-But with lemwarm you’ll easily be able to tell where your cold emails are landing.
-So really, you won’t be missing anything.
+So, by creating lemwarm account, you’ll easily be able to tell where your cold emails are landing.

 On the business side